Over 25% of School

 Eye exercises and tasks are tailored to the child's specific vision problem.
 The therapy can be performed in an optometrist’s office with additional visual tasks that the child will need to perform daily at home.

-Our Optometrists, have extensive experience providing vision therapy for children and adults, with incredible results.
+Our Optometrists, have extensive experience providing vision therapy for children and adults in Vaughan, Brampton and Richmond Hill, with incredible results.

 We are a proud member of: